radhikajoshi99/radhikajoshi99.github.io/README.md

   - it includes a picture and two buttons
 2. a biography.html that displays a brief biography of myself
 3. a resume.html page that shows my resume with images In the future: I would like to add a home button that takes the user back to index.html from any page, as well as add more styling such as a better background and other kind of design features to increase the aesthetic appeal of the website.
+I would also like to make my website aesthetically appealing on both mobile and destop devices.

 I recieved help from Kingsley in office hours.